-Arbitrarily-large files can be ingested (or projected into the repository using filesystem federation) and downloaded via the REST API (tested up to 1TB).
+Arbitrarily-large files can be ingested and downloaded via the REST API (tested up to 1TB).
 The only apparent limitations are disk space available to store the files, and a sufficiently large Java heap size (tested with -Xmx2048m).

-• See Large File Ingest and Retrieval.
+· See Large File Ingest and Retrieval.